-- Access to email communication is very important for participation in this program. - The Graduate Record Examination (GRE) transcript requirement is waived for students in the overseas program.
+- Access to email communication is very important for participation in this program. - The Graduate Record Examination (GRE) transcript requirement is waived for students in the overseas program. - TOFEL is waived for students in this program.

-MSA: International Development-39-40
+MSA: International Development (39-40)